13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Your old gray sweatshirt just became Enzo’s new favorite outfit.
-Cut off one sleeve at the shoulder seam, snip a neck hole 4 inches from the cuff, and add two leg openings 6 inches apart on the underside.
-That’s it.
+So this old gray sweatshirt was my husbands, but my Enzo just couldn’t resist it.
+I cut one sleeve off at the shoulder seam and cut a neck hole 4 inches from the cuff and added two leg openings 6 inches apart on the underside.

-You’ll need one adult XL sweatshirt sleeve (14 inches long for a 70-90 lb dog), fabric scissors, and a washable fabric marker.
-Mark your dog’s chest measurement first—wrap measuring tape around the widest part right behind the front legs, then add 2 inches.
-For the leg holes, cut 3-inch slits starting 3 inches from the neck opening.
-The stretchy fleece fabric means you don’t need exact measurements.
+You will need one adult XL sweatshirt sleeve (14 inches long for a 70-90 lb dog), fabric scissors, a washable fabric marker, and your dog.
+First you will measure your dog’s chest, then you will mark it with the fabric marker.
+Take the measuring tape and wrap it around the widest part of the dog behind the front legs.
+Then, add 2 inches.
+This is the measurement for the chest hole.
+The next step is to mark the leg holes.
+Take the fabric scissors and cut a 3 inch slit starting from 3 inches away from the neck of the sweatshirt.
+The fleece material should be able to stretch.

 📸 Photo credit: Instagram @enzolerottweiler